graphsignal/graphsignal-python/README.md

 [![Status](https://img.shields.io/uptimerobot/status/m787882560-d6b932eb0068e8e4ade7f40c?label=SaaS%20status)](https://stats.uptimerobot.com/gMBNpCqqqJ)

-Graphsignal is a machine learning inference profiling and monitoring platform.
-It helps data scientists and ML engineers make model inference faster and more efficient.
-It is built for real-world use cases and allows ML practitioners to:
+Graphsignal is a machine learning inference observability platform.
+It allows ML engineers and MLOps teams to:

-* Optimize and monitor inference by measuring latency and throughput, analyzing bottlenecks and resource utilization.
+* Monitor, troubleshoot and optimize inference by analyzing performance bottlenecks, resource utilization and errors.
-* Start profiling and monitoring jobs and server applications automatically by adding a few lines of code.
+* Start measuring and profiling server applications and batch jobs automatically by adding a few lines of code.
 * Use Graphsignal in local, remote or cloud environment without installing any additional software or opening inbound ports.
 * Keep data private; no code or data is sent to Graphsignal cloud, only statistics and metadata.